 )

-Gorm has migration facilities, we already used it in init function.
-When we run the application first it’ll create a connection and then the migration.
+Gorm provides migration facilities, which we have already used in the init function.
+When we run the application, it will first establish the database connection, and then perform the migration.
+This ensures that the necessary database tables are created or updated based on the struct definitions.

 //Migrate the schema